'We're Concerned:' COVID Mutations Affecting The Effectiveness Of Some Vaccines

 Some may be wondering if they should wait to get the vaccine until it covers more of these strains.

-Dr. Marty says don’t wait.
+Dr. Marty said don’t wait.
 She is encouraging people not to delay getting the vaccine if they are eligible.

 “We really need as many people as possible with his higher level of protection to really overcome this particular infection,” she said.
 “And we can always get a booster later, once we modify the vaccine to cover the additional variants.”

 Further, she notes that even if you’ve been vaccinated already, you need to continue social distancing and wearing masks, in order to prevent potential spread.
-The more it spreads, even by people who may not know they’re carriers, the more the virus has the chance to mutate.MORE: History Of Negro League Partly Written At Miami's Dorsey Park
+The more it spreads, even by people who may not know they’re carriers, the more the virus has the chance to mutate.MORE: Boil Water Order Remains In Place In NE Broward After Lightning Strikes Water Treatment Plant

 “We really need to get to a much higher level of immunity in the population to really prevent new bad variants from forming,” Dr. Marty explained.